egberts/egberts.github.io-src/content/articles/bind9-transfer-checklist.md

 now within the update interval period.

-You may have a general purpose log file for your named daemon, but I have split my log files out into individual logging channels and thusly into multiple log files.
+You may have a general purpose log file for your named daemon, but I have split my log files out into individual logging channels and thus into multiple log files.
 ISC Bind v9.16 (at this writing) has 20 `category` in which to split logs with.